When You Often Zone Out Or Space Out During Conversations

 If you're zoning out because you're losing interest in the conversation, do what you can to make it more interesting

 If a discussion is boring you, don't be too quick to passively resign yourself to it and mentally check out.
 Maybe you can change the topic.
-Or if you're listening to someone, you could inject your own opinions, so the conversation becomes more or a back and forth.
+Or if you're listening to someone, you could inject your own opinions, so the conversation becomes more of a back and forth.
 If you're having coffee with friends and everyone is losing steam, suggest getting up and going somewhere else.

 Try not to jump to conclusions about people or what they're going to say

-Resist the temptation to think, "This co-worker always makes the same long-winded complaints about how ungrateful her kids are.
+Resist the temptation to think, "This co-worker always has the same long-winded complaints about how ungrateful her kids are.
 I'm going to think about what I want to make for dinner until it's over."
 I'm not saying that if someone has certain conversation habits that they'll always surprise you, but that you can't be sure.

 Do some low-key fidgeting to vent off some of your extra energy